-Facilities must immediately notify the LEPC and the SERC if there is a release into the environment of a hazardous substance that is equal to or exceeds the minimum reportable quantity set in the regulations.
-This requirement covers the 356 extremely hazardous substances as well as the more than 700 hazardous substances subject to the emergency notification requirements under CERCLA Section 103(a)(40 CFR 302.4).
+Facilities must immediately notify the LEPC and the SERC or the TERC if there is a release into the environment of a hazardous substance that is equal to or exceeds the minimum reportable quantity set in the regulations.
+This requirement covers the 355 extremely hazardous substances, as well as the more than 700 hazardous substances subject to the emergency notification requirements under CERCLA section 103(a)(40

+CFR 302.4).
 Some chemicals are common to both lists.
 Initial notification can be made by telephone, radio, or in person.
-Emergency notification requirements involving transportation incidents can be met by dialing 911, or in the absence of a 911 emergency notification needs to include:
+Emergency notification requirements involving transportation incidents can be met by dialing 911, or in the absence of a 911 emergency number, calling the operator.
+This emergency notification needs to include:

-- The chemical name; - An indication of whether the substance is extremely hazardous; - An estimate of the quantity released into the environment; - The time and duration of the release; - Whether the release occurred into air, water, and/or land; - Any known or anticipated acute or chronic health risks associated with the emergency, and where necessary, advice regarding medical attention for exposed individuals; - Proper precautions, such as evacuation or sheltering in place; and,
+- The chemical name; - An indication of whether it is an extremely hazardous substance; - An estimate of the quantity released into the environment; - The time and duration of the release; - Whether the release occurred into air, water, and/or land; - Any known or anticipated acute or chronic health risks associated with the emergency, and where necessary, advice regarding medical attention for exposed individuals; - Proper precautions, such as evacuation or sheltering in place; and, - Name and telephone number of contact person.